-Designing an urban garden
+Gardening and landscaping: Designing an urban garden

 SEE ALSO :Plants, wildlife for a tropical gardenAn urban garden site should be divided into sub-spaces to provide spatial and visual interest.
 This is typically a necessity to relieve the monotony created by the existing simplicity of the box-like space.
 Spatial subdivision can be created by a combination of techniques.
 You can start by organising the site for different outdoor uses.
 Functions such as entertaining, sitting, eating and reading that can fit within the garden area should each be given their own space.
 Such spaces should than be defined by use of plant materials, walls/fences, or even low earth mounds, On the ground, different pavement materials can be employed to give each space its own character and identity.
 Grade changes between individual spaces also help to subtly separate spaces.
 Collectively, these techniques create multiple subspaces within the framework of the perimeter garden walls, just as furniture, room dividers, house plants, rugs, and so on do in interior rooms.
 Perception of size

 SEE ALSO :Designing a townhouse gardenA tree canopy, pergola, canvas awning, or other covering should be located over frequently used spaces in an urban garden to screen upper-storey views and provide a ceiling.
 They also create shade and make the outdoor rooms more comfortable. - The writer is a landscape architect